-Moose is one of venison-lovers' favorite cut of venison, but even if you're not a fan, it's definitely the type of meat you should try.
-Its gamey flavor is less pronounced, and although the muscle is larger and denser than other venison, with slow cooking it's tender and tasty.
+Moose is one of venison-lovers' favorite cut of venison, and everyone should try it at least once.
+Its gamey flavor is less pronounced, and although the muscle is larger and denser than other venison, with slow cooking, it's tender and tasty.

 - 4 pounds moose roast